Capleugh/monster_shop_solo/README.md

 Admins have the most ability of any user.
 They can enable and disable merchants, cancel orders on behalf of a user, and ship orders.
 They do not have access to a cart or ordering items for themselves.

 ## Orders
-There are four possbile statuses for Orders:
+There are four possible statuses for Orders:
-   1. Packaged - all merchants have fulfilled their items for the order, and has been packaged and ready to ship
+   1. Packaged - all merchants have fulfilled their items for the order and has been packaged and ready to ship
    1. Pending - a user has placed items in a cart and "checked out" to create an order, merchants may or may not have fulfilled any items yet
-   1. Shipped - an admin has 'shipped' a package and can no longer be cancelled by a user
+   1. Shipped - an admin has 'shipped' a package and can no longer be canceled by a user
-   1. Cancelled - only 'pending' and 'packaged' orders can be cancelled
+   1. Canceled - only 'pending' and 'packaged' orders can be canceled

 Orders are created with a status of "pending" by default.